awsdocs/amazon-rds-user-guide/doc_source/custom-upgrading.md

 Before upgrading your DB instance, note the following requirements:
 + You can upgrade your DB instance to a new CEV only if it already exists\.
++ You can upgrade your DB instance to a new CEV only if it uses the same installation parameter settings in the manifest\.
+For example, you can't upgrade a database that uses the default Oracle home to a CEV that uses a nondefault Oracle home\.
 + You can upgrade your DB instance to a new minor version only\.
 For example, you can't upgrade a DB instance using an Oracle Database 12c CEV to an Oracle Database 19c CEV\.

 Consider the following: